AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 ### Open Questions

 - What is the interface that proposers will use to communicate with prover nodes?
+  - Do they need one other than L1?

 ## Proposer/Validator Selection

+As noted above, the initial Rollup contract will allow holders of AZT to stake a set amount of their tokens to become validators.

+We will mimic much of Ethereum in that one user can have multiple validators.

-There will be a sybil-resistant mechanism for selecting the validators for each epoch.
+We will use randao to select a committee from the validator set for each epoch.

-There will be a mechanism for assigning individual validators to be proposers for slots.

-We see two broad options for selecting validators:

-- A system where validators are selected based on staked AZT
-- A system where validators are voted on by AZT holders

-Over the coming weeks we will be working with external researchers and the community to decide which system is best.
+Each slot in an epoch will be randomly assigned to a validator in the committee.

 ### Open Questions

-The main questions we need to answer for each system are:

 - How resistant is this to censorship?
 - How expensive is it to run?
 - How can we distribute rewards?
-- How do we enumerate all possible slashing conditions?
-- How much malicious AZT can we tolerate before we lose safety/liveness?
-- What is the marginal cost/benefit of an extra validator in the set?
+- What are the slashing conditions?
+- Probability/severity/cost of different attacks based on the power of attacker (1%, 5%, 10%, 20%, 33%, 50%, 67% of stake)
+- Time to detect and react to a safety breach?
-- What is the marginal cost/benefit of an extra validator in the committee?
+- What is the marginal cost/benefit of an extra validator in the set/committee?

 ## Fees